-How To Be Compelling, How To Structure A Great Speech & How To Deliver A Memorable Message.
+How To Be: Compelling, Structure A Great Speech & Deliver A Memorable Message.

 NO – certainly not.

 These skills can only realise your potential if they are practised alongside sophisticated, smart and effective communication.
-Unless a message is spread it can never be heard.
+Delivery can be just as important as the message.

 What Does Ethos, Pathos, Logos Mean?